makbn/fdt_streamfork/Readme.md

 }
 ```

-### client example
+### Client example

-Let's create a temp file for sending to servers:
+Let's create a temp file for sending to the servers:

 ```java
 File inputFile = File.createTempFile("temp", "txt");